xuqiang/xuqiang.github.io/_pages/about.md

 I am an empirical modeler ([Google Scholar Citations](https://scholar.google.com/citations?user=43woAHgAAAAJ&hl=en), [ORCID](https://orcid.org/0009-0000-1249-1300)).
 My research focuses on quantitative marketing, causal inference, and large language models (LLMs), with a particular interest in digital economics, such as livestream shopping and social media content.

-My work has been published in leading marketing journals, such as *European Journal of Marketing* (AJG/ABS3; ABDC A*; JCR Q1).
+My work has been published in leading marketing journals, such as *European Journal of Marketing*.

 You can find my CV [here](https://xuqiang.github.io/files/CV_XuQiang.pdf).